5 Signs You’re in a Toxic Relationship & How to Cope with it

 3. Set Clear Personal Boundaries

-Decide what behavior you will no longer tolerate and communicate this calmly and consistently.
+Decide what behaviour you will no longer tolerate and communicate this calmly and consistently.
 For example, you might decide to leave the room if the other person starts calling you names.
 Boundaries are simply rules for how you expect to be treated.
+Therapy approaches like cognitive behavioural therapy can help you challenge guilt, overthinking, and fear that make it hard to enforce boundaries.

 4. Create a Safety Exit Plan